 - What are we trying to achieve?
 ‘Chitta Vritti Nirodhah’ or ‘ the restraint of the modifications of the mindstuff is yoga’…..simply put we are trying to calm the mind down to gain a state of stillness or calmness

-- Yoga – is often seen as the combination of breathe, body and mind
+- Yoga – is often seen as the combination of breath, body and mind

 - Asana – the physical positions or poses we practice whilst doing yoga

 - Pranayama – the action of breathing, focusing on when to inhale / exhale (Prana is the energy that flows through the body).
 We refer Ujjayi breath in our classes to keep you focused.
 You aim to make an ocean sound when exhaling through the nose.
 It’s helpful when doing tougher poses or if the mind is wandering.

 - Drishti (or gaze) is the point of focus when holding a position.
 It also helps you in harder or balancing poses.
 Another trick to keep the mind from wandering.

 - Bandhas- these are the ‘locks’ used in positions to enable stability and strength